[Updated September 2020] Inside Scoop: 16 Things You Need to Know About Living in Vancouver

 Vancouver also has one of the best transit systems in North America (unless it snows).
 Operated by Translink, the public transit service spans more than 1,800 square kilometers and delivers a wide range of services and programs to meet the needs of Metro Vancouver residents and businesses including an extensive bus system throughout the region, SkyTrain rapid transit, SeaBus passenger ferries, West Coast Express commuter rail, and HandyDART for passengers who are unable to use conventional transit.
 Take advantage of this!
 Pick up a Compass Card as soon as you arrive; this is a convenient, reloadable fare card that works everywhere on transit in Metro Vancouver.
 They are available at any Skytrain station or other retailers like London Drugs and 7-Elevens around town.

-Believe it or not, Uber and Lyft do not operate in Vancouver until 2020.
+Believe it or not, Uber and Lyft did not operate in Vancouver until 2020.
 Thankfully, they are active now and can complement the previously over-burdened taxi system.
 In addition, Vancouver boasts one of the largest fleet of car sharing vehicles in North America.
 Evo and Modo are the main car sharing companies and we recommend registering with one or more of them.
-(Have a look at our post reviewing these options: No Car, No Problem.)

 There are also a number of affordable ride sharing options and shuttles that will whisk you away to your next adventure.
 If you want to get to Whistler Blackcomb, the local mountains, Joffre Lakes Provincial Park etc., check out the services of Poparide, Epic Rides, Cypress Mountain Ride Share Group, Mountain Shuttle, Parkbus to name a few.